-- is enrolled in at least 6 academic graduate credits
+- is enrolled in at least 3 academic graduate credits; or

-- has obtained a certificate of adequate academic progress from the chair of the committee, indicating that the student is continuing to actively pursue studies leading to the master's or doctoral degree, and is registered for GRS 602 or GRS 701.
-(Note: This applies to students taking anything less than six academic credits.)
+- has obtained a certificate of adequate academic progress from the chair of the committee, indicating that the student is continuing to actively pursue studies leading to the master's or doctoral degree, and is registered for GRS 701.
+(Note: This applies to students taking anything less than three academic credits.)

 GRS 701 is a 1-credit course that permits doctoral degree candidates registered for less than six credits to retain eligibility for financial aid, University-funded fellowships, scholarships, graduate assistantships, student health insurance, loan deferment, visa compliance, and access to University services, including USM computers, libraries, and recreational facilities.
 Prerequisites include passing qualifying exams, receiving certification of adequate academic progress from the program chair and dissertation/capstone chair, and obtaining approval from the Office of Graduate Studies.

-To apply for financial assistance from the University of Southern Maine, you should file your Free Application for Federal Student Aid (FAFSA) or your Renewal FAFSA on the Web at http://www.fafsa.gov.
+To apply for financial assistance from the University of Southern Maine, students should file a Free Application for Federal Student Aid (FAFSA) or a Renewal FAFSA on the Web at http://www.fafsa.gov.